 Some may see Dubai as the perfect holiday destination.
-Its idyllic beaches, luxury shopping malls, and lively nightlife make it easy for tourists to forget that there's a much darker side to this Gulf Coast paradise.
-Despite the UAE's reputation as one of the more relaxed and moderate Islamic countries, it's a place where police brutality is reportedly rife and racism is propped up by a two-tier system that sees some Emiratis enjoy comfy lives while low wage workers from the country's 88 percent migrant population slave away for little pay.
+Its idyllic beaches, luxury shopping malls and lively nightlife make it easy for tourists to forget that there's a much darker side to this Gulf Coast paradise.
+Despite the UAE's reputation as one of the more relaxed and moderate Islamic countries, it's a place where police brutality is reportedly rife and racism propped up by a two-tier system that sees some Emiratis enjoy comfy lives while low wage workers from the country's 88 percent migrant population slave away for little pay.

-The police found packets of the synthetic cannabis 'Spice' in the car, and Karl and his two friends allege they were then tortured for more information about their supposed supplier.
+The police found packets of synthetic cannabis 'spice' in the car, and Karl and his two friends allege they were then tortured for more information about their supposed supplier.
 Karl was later sentenced to four years in a hellish prison system in which he says rape was commonplace, the inmates were routinely drugged, and the wings were unofficially run by the Russian mafia.
 I caught up with him to find out more about the year he spent in custody before he and his friends were pardoned and released in April 2013.

 VICE: Hi Karl, thanks for talking to us.
 Let's rewind: what were the circumstances surrounding your arrest?

 Karl Williams: We rented a car, and we'd just finished shopping, so we started putting our bags in, and noticed that a bag was already in there.
 We looked inside, and saw loads of little parcels.
 We didn't think much of them at the time, but later, whilst we were parked up at my friend's apartment waiting for him to come out, we were swarmed on by the police.
-We were pulled out of the car, put onto the ground, slapped around, and led out into the desert, where they started tasering us.
+We were pulled out of the car, put onto the ground, slapped around, and led out into the desert, where they started Tasering us.

 What were they after?

 One of them said, "Call your dealer and get him to bring us some spice."
 I said, "What the hell's spice?"
 I hadn't even heard of it.
 He said, "Tell us who you got it from."
 I told him, "Mate, I don't know what you're talking about."
 They also used a lot of racial slurs, which is typical of the authorities there.
 We heard racial slurs constantly from both the police and the staff in the prisons.
 Anybody who isn't a pure-blooded Emirati is treated worse and looked down upon there.
-After that, they took us back to our hotel room and kicked my hand until it broke.
+After that, they took us back to our hotel room and kicked me in my hand until it broke.
 I was blindfolded, and had an electronic cosh rubbed up the side of my thigh into my testicles.